top of page

 Will my cell phone work at camp?

 Yes.
-Most people find that they get decent cell signal at camp.
-AT&T, Verizon and Sprint are most reliable.
-International phone may work depending on carrier.
+Most people find that they get decent cell signals at camp.
+AT&T, Verizon, and Sprint are the most reliable.
+International phones may work depending on the carrier.

 Will I get time off?

-Every staff will get two hours off a day and at least 24 hours off a week (often 36 hours and mid summer - Thursday night through to Sunday Morning).
-There is a 11pm curfew when camp is in session for the safety of all.
+Every staff will get two hours off a day and at least 24 hours off a week (often 36 hours and mid-summer - Thursday night through to Sunday Morning).
+For the safety of all, there is an 11 pm curfew when camp is in session.
 Trust us, you will need your sleep!

 What about days off?